 I’ve been using Claude Code for months before I discovered hooks.
 Now I can’t imagine working without them.
-Hooks are scripts that run automatically before or after Claude Code performs an action — and they unlock an entire category of workflows that aren’t possible with prompts alone.
+Hooks are scripts that run automatically before or after Claude Code performs an action.
+They unlock an entire category of workflows that aren’t possible with prompts alone.

 Want to automatically lint every file Claude edits?
 Hook.
 Want to block dangerous commands without relying on the deny list alone?
 Hook.
 Want to log every action Claude takes for audit purposes?
 Hook.
 Want to auto-run tests after every code change?
 Hook.

 Note: When this post was first written, Claude Code had 4 hook events.
 It now has 17.
-The system has evolved significantly — from a simple pre/post tool mechanism into a full lifecycle event system covering sessions, agents, teams, and infrastructure.
+The system has evolved significantly.
+It went from a simple pre/post tool mechanism into a full lifecycle event system covering sessions, agents, teams, and infrastructure.

 Each hook receives context about the current event.
 Your handler reads it, does its thing, and signals back whether to continue, block, or provide feedback.